-The Company leases all of its facilities, including its EXPAREL manufacturing facility in San Diego, California and its iovera° manufacturing facility in Fremont, California.
-These leases have remaining terms up to 8.4 years, some of which provide renewal options at the then-current market value.
+The Company leases all of its facilities, including its EXPAREL and iovera° manufacturing facility in San Diego, California.
+These leases have remaining terms up to 8.2 years, some of which provide renewal options at the then-current market value.
 The Company also has two embedded leases with Thermo Fisher Scientific Pharma Services for the use of their manufacturing facility in Swindon, England for the production of EXPAREL and ZILRETTA.
 A portion of the associated monthly base fees has been allocated to the lease components based on a relative fair value basis.